About the Department

 - The content of philosophy is relevant to everyday life.
-For example, just as we need our mobile device operating systems, we also need a moral operating system.
-We have opinions about morals and values, but philosophy gives us a much firmer grasp of the foundations of ethical values such as freedom, individuality and community, and the meaning of life, and how they work together.
+For example, just as our mobile devices need operating systems, we also need moral operating systems.
+We all have opinions about morals and values, but philosophy gives us a much firmer grasp of the foundations of ethical values such as freedom, individuality, community, and the meaning of life, and how they work together.

-- Philosophers are really good at “critical thinking” and “thinking outside the box.”
-Philosophy is both scientifically informed and is relevant to important developing areas of modern life, such as neuroscience and the study of mind and cognitive processes, or computer software design.
-Philosophy is different from science, too.
-Philosophy specializes in thought or logical experimentation — philosophers think outside the box and can thus be very creative and ahead of their time.
-For example, the philosopher Locke, back in the 17the century suggested that the coordination of our senses is learned.
+- Philosophers excel at “critical thinking” and “thinking outside the box.”
+Philosophy is both scientifically informed and relevant to important developing areas of modern life, such as neuroscience, public policy, and computer software design.
+Unlike science, philosophy specializes in logical experimentation in thought and discussion; philosophers think outside the box and can thus be creatively ahead of their time.
+For example, the philosopher Locke, back in the 17the century, suggested that the coordination of our senses is learned.
 So for example, if a blind person were suddenly able to see, she would not be able to recognize by sight the shape of an object she previously knew only by touch.
 Presented with a cube and a globe, she could not tell which was which just by looking.
-It is only recent vision studies by neuroscientists that have shown Locke to be right.
+It is only recently that vision studies by neuroscientists have shown Locke to have been right.